pizzapanther/neutron-studio/content/posts/2023-06-04-parcel-and-vue-is-love.md

 ### Fix 3: Main App JS - Silence More Warnings and Include Vue Options API

-In your you main app JS while, you are probably getting additional warnings or you may want to include the Vue Options API.
+In your you main app JS, you are probably getting additional warnings or you may want to include the Vue Options API.
 Put these variables in you initial app JS file to silence the dev tool warnings and explicitly setup the Vue Options API or not.
 You probably want to put them towards the top of the file.

 ```javascript
 __VUE_OPTIONS_API__ = true;